Mk1806/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. A script that lists all local variable and environment variables, and functions.
 6. A script that creates a new local variable.
 7. A script that creates a new global variable.
+8. A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed bt a new line.